 Old age ain’t no place for sissies,” the actress Bette Davis reputedly said, and it’s true for every species.
 In horses, advancing age can usher in a host of troubles from arthritis to respiratory problems.
 And thanks to lighter workloads, better nutrition and care and a bump in status to valued companion, more horses than ever make it to the golden years today.

 If your horse is in that group, how can you keep him happy and healthy?
 Here you’ll find practical tips from three experts—Amanda Adams, PhD, assistant research professor at the University of Kentucky’s Gluck Equine Research Center; Dee Doolittle, founder and executive director of Mitchell Farm, an equine retirement farm in Salem, Connecticut; and Brian Nielsen, PhD, professor of animal science at Michigan State University.

 The late teens—ages 18 to 20—are generally said to mark the start of old age for a horse.
 But age, as the saying goes, is just a number.
 “A horse can be spry at 30 or worn out at 17.
 Go by what you see, not by years,” says Dr. Nielsen, who teaches equine management and exercise physiology.
 If your horse is physically active and healthy, you may not need to change much.
 If he shows signs of physical deterioration or health problems—weight loss, arthritis, dental issues, colic, respiratory difficulties—you need to adjust his program.
-(To learn about equine Cushing’s disease, a common age-related disorder in horses, see the box on page 48.)
+(To learn about equine Cushing’s disease, a common age-related disorder in horses, see the box below.)